iuni-cadre/cadre-interface/README.md

 ### Bundle for AWS Elastic Beanstalk

-After you've got everything running properly through flask, you can bundle the app for deployment on AWS elastic beanstalk by running one of the below commands:
+After you've got everything running properly through flask, you need to duplicate the two config files and prepend `deploy.` to the filename of the duplicates.
+You should have `deploy.backend.config` and `deploy.frontend.config.json`.
+These two files will be the config files that the bundle will use.
+They can be altered to contain the production configuration settings.  you can bundle the app for deployment on AWS elastic beanstalk by running one of the below commands:

 ```
 ./bundle_for_beanstalk.sh